 You can also make a direct report to West Midlands Police.
 Anyone reporting sexual assault will be dealt with by a specialist investigator.
 If it is an emergency, please dial 999, and for all other non-urgent reports please contact 101.

-If you need any further information, please contact a member of the NOT NORMAL – NOT OK campaign team by emailing us at this address and asking for Emily or Ed.
+If you need any further information, please contact a member of the NOT NORMAL NOT OK campaign team by emailing us at this address and asking for Marina, Charlotte, or Ed.